sambody/inkscape-guide-tools/README.md

 Note: you may want to check first to see if the new keyboard shortcuts already exist in your file or in the default shortcuts file.

 ### Licence

-These guide extensions are licenced under the GPL v2.
+These guide extensions are licenced under the GPL v2, just like Inkscape.

 Author: Samuel Dellicour